 This SEN policy details how, at Harting School, we will do our best to ensure that the necessary provision is made for any pupil who has special educational needs and that those needs are known to all who are likely to work with them.
-In collaboration with the SENCO, teachers are able to identify and provide for pupils with special educational needs, allowing them to join in school activities together with pupils who do not have special educational needs.
+In collaboration with the SENCO, teachers are able to identify and provide for pupils with special educational needs, allowing them to join in and be fully included, where possible, in school activities together with pupils who do not have special educational needs.